aws-neuron/aws-neuron-sdk/general/arch/neuron-hardware/neuron-core-v3.rst

 NeuronCore-v3 Architecture
 --------------------------

-NeuronCore-v3 is the third-generation NeuronCore that powers Trainium2 devices.
+NeuronCore-v3 is the third-generation NeuronCore that powers Trainium2 chips.
 It is a fully-independent heterogenous compute unit consisting of 4 main engines: Tensor, Vector, Scalar, and GPSIMD, with on-chip software-managed SRAM memory to maximize data locality and optimize data prefetch.
 The following diagram shows a high-level overview of the NeuronCore-V3 architecture.